slytomcat/http-mock/README.md

   - Code 200: without body means that the handler config was successfully stored
   - Code 420: means that provided handler id was not found, the body contain the error description
   - Code 400: means that the provided config couldn't be parsed, the body contain the error description

+The changed value of `host` and/or `port` will restart active handler.
+The value of `"status"` is also will affect the handler activity status: value `"active"` will try to run or keep handler running, while value `"inactive"`(or empty value) will stop or keep handler stopped.

 ## get single response from handler config
 - request